TheStair/CAPA-Match-Binja/README.md

 **Challenges I faced**
 1. I initially faced challenges integrating binary ninja into my development environment, but I just had the wrong license.
 Additionally their linux install script made it super easy.
 2. Lack of flare-capa library documentation.
 This library appears to have very little useful public documentation.
 I think it's because they just expect you to use it as a standalone executable.
+3. Compute resources.
+Binary ninja analysis takes up a lot of RAM, and CAPA also loads the program into binja.
+On my laptop, after a certain size, CAPA fails to process the binary.
+For example, on my laptop files like /bin/ls or /bin/grep work, meanwhile /bin/bash for some reason is killed by the OS or python interpreter